IvoDSBarros/Experimenting-NLP-on-rock-news-articles/README.md

 ## Topic modeling experiments
 ### Goals
-Along with the rule-based text classification model, we conducted an unsupervised machine learning method for topic modeling, specifically, the Latent Dirichlet Allocation (LDA).
+Along with the rule-based text classification model, an unsupervised machine learning method for topic modeling, specifically, the Latent Dirichlet Allocation (LDA) has been conducted.
 Two models have been developed using the Python's libraries **(1) Scikit-learn** and **(2) Gensim**.

 #### 1. LDA model using Scikit-learn

 #### Challenges
-+ The text preprocessing challenges have already been detailed in the previous chapter.
++ The text preprocessing challenges have already been detailed in the Rule-based text classification chapter.

-+ The hyperparameter optimization of the LDA model, namely the parameters n_components and learning_decay, has been done through the the grid search method.
++ The hyperparameter optimization of the LDA model, namely the parameters n_components and learning_decay, has been done through the grid search method.

 + As the LDA algorithm is stochastic and the output is different every run, to ensure the reproducibility of the scikit-learn LDA model the random state parameter has been set to 0.